iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 Veteran of the game industry.
-I've worked on the development and operation of several live MMO and social games wearing both machine learning and software/creative production hats
+I've worked on the development and operation of several live MMO and social games wearing both machine learning and software/creative production hats.

 I run an individual consultancy called Hashsignals.
 I help companies understand their problem spaces via statistical techniques such as longitudinal analyses